giwankim/til/kotlin/kia/04-classes.md

 }
 ```

 If the constructor of a superclass takes arguments, then the primary constructor of your class also needs to initialize them.
-You can do so by providing the superclass constructor parameters after the superclass reference in the base class list:

 ```kotlin
 open class User(val nickname: String) { /* ... */ }